TallKite/linnstrument-firmware/README.md

 The 3rd memory from the bottom is a 31edo Bosanquet layout, row/col offset of (+3 +5).
 The guitar tuning is the standard one.

+To go beyond 6 memories, use the mini clip-launcher to bulk import memories.

 BEYOND EDOS: TUNING TABLE MODE

 Tuning table mode is meant for non-edo tunings such as just intonation or rank-2 temperaments.
 Tuning table mode is also needed for a polyphonic synth that doesn't have MPE (thus pitch bends on one channel affect notes on other channels), but does allow retuning by other methods.
 It's also needed for a synth that doesn't respond to pitch bends at all, for example certain piano and organ synths.